utnaf/golem/README.md

 ```

 ### Disclaimer
 I'm not an expert in Docker, but this is working good for me.
 In any case please feel free to contribute in improving this if you feel the need by [writing an issue](https://github.com/utnaf/golem/issues/new).
+Any help or comment is highly appreciated.